Sunshine

 Sunshine has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified twelve projects likely impacting the area.
-Notable ones are Sunshine Superhub, Albion Station Upgrade, Sunshine Priority Precinct Vision 2050, Western Rail Plan, and Next Generation Trams.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 12 projects that could affect this region.
+Notable ones are Sunshine Superhub and Albion Station Upgrade, Sunshine Priority Precinct Vision 2050, Western Rail Plan, Next Generation Trams.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.